 An Individual Retirement Account (IRA) is a tax-advantaged Investment account that enables an individual’s Investments to grow tax-deferred or tax-free for the purpose of retirement.
 There are several types of IRAs to choose from based on your situation:

-IRAs can also be created as a self-directed IRA, which enable investors to participate in a wider array of investment opportunities.
+IRAs can also be created as a self-directed IRA, which enables investors to participate in a wider array of investment opportunities.
 Alto currently offers investors traditional IRAs, Roth IRAs, and SEP self-directed IRAs.

 National banks, pension funds, and mutual funds are examples of institutional investors.
 Due to their size and sophistication, institutional investors are often able to negotiate preferential fees and provide access to deals that retail investors may not otherwise be able to invest into.